benoit74/jaas-in-action/introducing-jaas.md

 Summary

 Our first encounter with security in Java began with the need to provide a secure web application for accessing employee information.
 With that problem at hand, we started exploring the broad topic of Java security, and narrowed down to the Java Authentication and Authorization Service, or JAAS.
 We introduced JAAS's primary concepts and classes: permissions, policies, and the service layers needed to enforce the granting of permissions.
 While we dipped our toe into the code-waters of JAAS, our discussion remained fairly high- level so that we could establish the domain needed to dive into the code.

+[^1]: But, we’re Java programmers, we live for that kind of stuff, right?